Perth Grammar School

-Perth Grammar School is also a sports comprehensive, in partnership with a neighbouring secondary, St John's Academy.
+Perth Grammar School is also a sports comprehensive, in partnership with a neighbouring secondary, St John’s Academy.

 Development

+While a Grammar School of Perth had been founded in the 12th century, the modern Perth Grammar School was a product of the Scotland-wide move from selective to comprehensive secondary education in the 1960s.
+Perth and Kinross Education Authority decided in 1967 to create three fully comprehensive schools — Perth Academy, incorporating the existing Academy building and Goodlyburn Secondary; Perth High School, which would move from its site at Gowans Terrace/Bute Drive to a new, purpose-built building in the Oakbank district; and the creation of Perth Grammar School, which would also have its own purpose-built accommodation, but as a temporary measure inhabit the prefabricated buildings vacated by the High School.

-While a Grammar School of Perth had been founded in the 12th century, the modern Perth Grammar School was a product of the introduction of comprehensive education in 1970.
-The school opened at the start of the new term on Tuesday 24 August 1971 with 280 first year pupils, building up to full six-year status in the 1976/77 school year.
+Perth Grammar School opened at the start of the new term on Tuesday 24 August 1971 with 280 first year pupils, building up to full six-year status in the 1976/77 school year.
 By 1977/78 the school roll was 1,314 pupils.
 The school's first headmaster was Robert Heeps, formerly the headmaster of Goodlyburn Secondary School from 1969.

-The school took over prefabricated buildings on the Gowans Terrace/Bute Drive site of the former Perth High School which had moved to new accommodation in the Oakbank district.
-This was intended as a temporary measure as the mobile huts, built in 1947 as part of the government's HORSA programme, had long outlived their projected lifespan of ten years.
-The hope was that a new school building would be constructed before it became a full sixth year facility in 1976, but political rows and funding difficulties on the part of the new Tayside Regional Council saw the completion date stretched through various building phases.
+Perth Grammar's initial accommodation was very poor, consisting of mobile huts, built in 1947 as part of the government's HORSA programme, which had long outlived their projected lifespan of ten years.
+With only one gymnasium the school often had to use outside facilities such as Bell's Sports Centre.
+It was hoped a new building could be constructed ahead of the Grammar becoming a full six-year facility in 1976, but a series of political rows and funding difficulties saw the completion date stretched through various building phases.

 In March 1972, for instance, the director of education warned that the county's share of government funding for school-building projects would not be sufficient to meet even a reasonable first instalment of a replacement building.
 The first phase, incorporating around ten new classrooms, including the English department and a large resources centre, was eventually opened at the start of the new term on Monday 16 August 1976, with the administrative heart of the complex following in October.